Couples Counseling Therapy

 1) Do so promptly.

-There is no better time than now to start counseling—therefore you should talk to your partner promptly about doing so.
+There is no better time than now to start counseling—therefore, you should talk to your partner promptly about doing so.
 It may be scary to talk to them about (or even consider couples therapy yourself), but it will benefit your relationship, as well as the both of you individually.
 So, utilize the next few tips now to make the process of talking to your partner about couples therapy easier.

 2) Ask for a favor, or make a trade!

 Your partner may not want to attend counseling because he or she doesn’t “like the idea of it,” or doesn’t think it will help.
 If this is the case, instead of trying to convince your partner that counseling can help, simply ask your partner if they will accompany you to counseling as a favor to you.
 Depending on how things have been going between you two, there is a chance that your partner might not feel like doing you any favors.
-If this is the case, consider whether there is a favor or concession that you could give to your partner, in exchange for his or her attendance at a couples counseling appointment.
+If this is the case, consider whether there is a favor or concession that you could give to your partner, in exchange for his or her attendance at a couples counseling session.

 Note: This is not blackmail, nor is it extortion!
 The idea is to go above and beyond what is fair, as a way to encourage your spouse or partner to accompany you to couples counseling.
 Is there something your partner has wanted from you, that you have been unwilling to provide?